qmlbook/qmlbook/en/ch15/index.rst

 This chapter will, just as Qt, require the reader to have some basic knowledge of C++.
 Qt does not rely on advanced C++ features, and I generally consider the Qt style of C++ to be very readable, so do not worry if you feel that your C++ knowledge is shaky.

-Approaching Qt from a C++ direction, you will find that Qt enrichen C++ with a number of modern language features enabled through making introspection data available.
+Approaching Qt from a C++ direction, you will find that Qt enriches C++ with a number of modern language features enabled through making introspection data available.
 This is made possible through the use of the ``QObject`` base class.
-Introspection data, or meta data, maintains information of the classes at run-time.
-Something that ordinary C++ does not do.
+Introspection data, or meta data, maintains information of the classes at run-time, something that ordinary C++ does not do.
 This makes it possible to dynamically probe objects for information about such details as their properties and available methods.

-Qt uses this meta information to enable a very losely bound callback concept using signals and slots.
+Qt uses this meta information to enable a very loosely bound callback concept using signals and slots.
 Each signal can be connected to any number of slots or even other signals.
 When a signal is emitted from an object instance, the connected slots are invoked.
 As the signal emitting object does not need to know anything about the object owning the slot and vise versa, this mechanism is used to create very reusable components with very few inter-component dependencies.

 The introspection features are also used to create dynamic language bindings, making it possible to expose a C++ object instance to QML and making C++ functions callable from Javascript.
-Other bindings for Qt C++ exists and besides the standard Javascript binding a popular one is the Python binding called `PyQt <http://www.riverbankcomputing.co.uk/software/pyqt/intro>`_.
+Other bindings for Qt C++ exist and besides the standard Javascript binding a popular one is the Python binding called `PyQt <http://www.riverbankcomputing.co.uk/software/pyqt/intro>`_.

 In addition to this central concept Qt makes it possible to develop cross platform applications using C++.
 Qt C++ provides a platform abstraction on the different operating systems, which allows the developer to concentrate on the task at hand and not how you open a file on different operating systems.
-This means you can re-compile the same source code for Windows, OS X and Linux and Qt takes care about the different OS ways of handling certain things.
+This means you can re-compile the same source code for Windows, OS X and Linux and Qt takes care of the different OS ways of handling certain things.
 The end result are natively built applications with the look and feel of the target platform.
-As the mobile is the new desktop newer Qt version can also target a number of mobile platforms using the same source code, e.g. iOS, Android, Jolla, BlackBerry, Ubuntu Phone, Tizen.
+As the mobile is the new desktop, newer Qt versions can also target a number of mobile platforms using the same source code, e.g. iOS, Android, Jolla, BlackBerry, Ubuntu Phone, Tizen.

-When it comes to re-use it is not only the source code which can be re-used it is also the developer skills which are much better re-usable.
+When it comes to re-use, not only can source code be re-used but developer skills are also reusable.
 A team knowing Qt can reach out to far more platforms then a team just focusing on a single platform specific technology and as Qt is so flexible the team can create different system components using the same technology.

 .. image:: images/yourapplication.png

 For all platform, Qt offers a set of basic types, e.g. strings with full unicode support, lists, vectors, buffers.
-It also provides a common abstraction to the target platforms main loop, and cross platform threading  and networking support.
+It also provides a common abstraction to the target platform's main loop, and cross platform threading  and networking support.
 The general philosophy is that for an application developer Qt comes with all required functionality included.
 For domain specific tasks such as to interface to your native libraries Qt comes with several helper classes to make this easier.

 A Boilerplate Application